 Small black parasitic wasps of the families Eupelmus, Eupelmidae, Tetrastichus and Aprostocetus (A. diplosidis, A. Coimhatorensis, A. Gala) feed on the larvae of S. Sorghicola and can be introduced in fields to reduce its population.

 Always consider an integrated approach with preventive measures and biological treatments if available.
-In the field, chemical control of the midge can be difficult because the larvae, pupae and eggs are protected inside the spikelets.
+In the field, chemical control of the midge can be difficult because the larvae, pupae, and eggs are protected inside the spikelets.
 Pesticide use has to be carefully timed so as to occur when the adults emerge in the morning during flowering.
 In other conditions, the treatment will be ineffective.
-Formulations containing chlorpyrifos, cyfluthrin, cythalothrin, esfenvalerate, malathion or methomyl can be used.
+Formulations containing chlorpyrifos, cyfluthrin, cythalothrin, esfenvalerate, or malathion can be used.
 After harvest, sorghum grains can be fumigated with phosphine to kill the larvae in the spikelets.
 This will reduce the chance of the pest spreading to new areas.